NabeelahY/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+- DOM is the Document Object Model which stores all the html elements of a webpage.

 2. What is an event?

+- Event is an action taken when we interact or manipulate the DOM

 3. What is an event listener?

+- Event listener is an inbuilt DOM method that detects or 'listens' to certian events made on the DOM and fires a function when the particular event is triggered.

 4. Why would we convert a NodeList into an Array?

+- A nodeList do not have access to all array methods.
+In order get access to them, we convert them to arrays.

 5. What is a component?

+- A component are reusable blocks of code used to build up an application.

 ### Git Set up